SabakiHQ/Sabaki/README.md

 - Guess mode
 - Autoplay games

 For more information visit the [wiki](https://github.com/yishn/Sabaki/wiki).
-You can support this project by [donating](https://paypal.me/yishn/4).
+You're welcome to [contribute](https://github.com/yishn/Sabaki/blob/master/CONTRIBUTING.md) to this project.

 ## Web Version

 Sabaki has a [`web`](https://github.com/yishn/Sabaki/tree/web) branch.
 It's a trimmed-down version of Sabaki that runs in any modern browser.
 You can try a [working demo here](http://sabaki.yichuanshen.de/web/).

 If you're looking for the code of the [website](http://sabaki.yichuanshen.de/), you can find it in [this repository](https://github.com/yishn/sabaki-website).

+## Documentation

+The documentation is located in the [docs](https://github.com/yishn/Sabaki/blob/master/docs) directory.

 ## Building & Tests